 Public speaking anxiety is an important component of academic anxiety, especially given academic anxiety comprises disruptive thoughts and physical responses and behaviours generated through concerns of poor performance on academic tasks (Ottens, 1991).
-Anecdotally, students commonly report a feeling of ‘butterflies’ – a fluttering and nauseous sensation in the stomach – before speaking before their peers and lecturers.
+Anecdotally, students commonly report a feeling of ‘butterflies’ – a fluttering and nauseous sensation in the stomach – prior to speaking before their peers and lecturers.
 However, the phenomenon is not only limited to students, with Jones et al. (2011) testing the effect of EFT for both staff and students experiencing public speaking anxiety.
 Findings indicated significant reductions in anxiety within the first 15 minutes of treatment with EFT and further significant reductions in anxiety after 30 and 45 minutes.
-Furthermore, et al. (2012) highlight the significant effect of EFT in reducing students’ subjective distress and anxiety induced from receiving an assignment brief, with students suggesting EFT has a “calming effect” (p.
+Furthermore, Author et al. (2012) highlight the significant effect of EFT in reducing students’ subjective distress and anxiety induced from receiving an assignment brief, with students suggesting EFT has a “calming effect” (p.
 4) on pre-presentation anxiety.
-Similar findings were reported by the same authors (et al., 2013a), with students using EFT achieving significantly higher academic performance, compared to students who struggled to incorporate a regular practice of EFT.
-However, a major caveat of this finding is that students’ prior academic performance in presentations was not assessed pre-intervention.
-Therefore, EFT cannot be concluded to have definitely enhanced their performance, as it might have been the case that students’ using EFT were less anxious or more able to enhance their performance through other means (et al., 2013a).energy psychology modalities, of whichis one of many, despite, energy psychologyHowever,
+Similar findings were reported by the same authors (Author et al., 2013a), with students using EFT achieving significantly higher academic performance, compared to students who struggled to incorporate a regular practice of EFT.
+However, a caveat of this finding is that students’ prior academic performance in presentations was not assessed pre-intervention.
+Therefore, EFT cannot be concluded to have definitely enhanced their performance, as it might have been the case that students’ using EFT were less anxious or more able to enhance their performance through other means (Author et al., 2013a).

+It cannot go unmentioned that EFT has attracted controversy, with McCaslin (2009) stating that the only effective factor in such therapies is the imaginable exposure, positive self-talk, and controlled breathing.
+Even less critical scholars, such as Feinstein (2008) have suggested that EFT may have unresolved questions on the underlying mechanisms of action.
+However, Feinstein (2008) goes on to suggest that this intervention, “holds promise as a rapid and potent treatment for a range of psychological conditions” (p.
+199).
+Despite this, Pignotti and Thyer (2009) critique Feinstein’s (2008) review by highlighting methodological limitations in the review searches (specifically a lack of transparency), and a possible conflict of interest.

-Either way, EFT appears to have been beneficial for academic anxiety in its various forms and crucially is a relatively easilytaught psychological intervention, which can be self-administered by students; even students not studying or inclined towards complementary therapies (, 2013b).
-Whilst there are arguments that some stress and anxiety can be helpful in motivating students to succeed, highly stressed students can feel helpless and experience a negative effect on their physical and mental health and social life (Dahan & Bedos, 2010).
+Despite limitations, EFT appears beneficial for academic anxiety in its various forms and crucially is a relatively easily-taught intervention, which can be self-administered by students; even students not studying or inclined towards complementary therapies (Author, 2013b).
+Whilst there are arguments that some stress can be helpful in motivating students to succeed (Moffat, McConnachie, Ross, & Morrison, 2004), highly stressed students can feel helpless and experience a negative effect on their physical and mental health and social life (Dahan & Bedos, 2010).
 This seems highly pertinent given the significant demands on social work students’ time and having to focus on both academic and practice/professional development during their training.

 Aim